 Woodbury is a larger medium-sized city located in the state of Minnesota.
 With a population of 68,820 people and 11 constituent neighborhoods, Woodbury is the tenth largest community in Minnesota.

 Also of interest is that Woodbury has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Woodbury in 2018 was $49,976, which is wealthy relative to Minnesota and the nation.
 This equates to an annual income of $199,904 for a family of four.

 Woodbury is a very ethnically-diverse city.
 The people who call Woodbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodbury residents report their race to be White, followed by Asian.
-Important ancestries of people in Woodbury include Irish, Norwegian, English, and Swedish.
+Important ancestries of people in Woodbury include Irish, Norwegian, Swedish, and English.

 The most common language spoken in Woodbury is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.